cespare/hmux/README.md

     * File serving
     * CORS OPTIONS
     * Hooking up a reverse proxy
+    * Overriding the default 404 response with a "" pattern fallback
   - Exact precedence rules
   - Valid patterns (and panics)
   - All patterns start with /